hove-io/navitia_sdk_docs/docs/traffic/android/index.md

 ⚠️ Please make sure to read the [modules configuration](../../getting_started/#modules-configuration) section before proceeding!<br>

 This module is set up by calling `TrafficUI.getInstance()`.
 The singleton behaves like a builder in which each method allows you to configure the module.
-Then, you need to call the `init()` method at the end.<br>
+Then, you need to call the `init()` method at the end.
+You should call this method in a `Application` subclass.<br>
 This method takes the following parameters:

 | Name | Required | Description | Type | Default |